jibanCat/phys214_obsastro/cosmos_hw/README.md

 **a) Increase Ωbh2 , while keeping H0 fixed, so that Ωb changes.**

-Result: first peak becomes higher, second & third peak shifts to smaller scales.
+Result: the first peak becomes higher, second & third peak shifts to smaller scales.

 The first peak position is not changed a lot because the universe fixed at flat curvature.
 Since Ωb increases, the sound speed (cs) decreases.
-Because l ∝ current horizon / sound speed horizon ∝ 1 / cs
+Because of l ∝ current horizon / sound speed horizon ∝ 1 / cs
 So that I expected l would increases.
-And the result shows l increase a little at first peak and a lot at second and third peak.
+Moreover, the result shows l increase a little at first peak and a lot at second and third peak.

 ![](images/change_baryon.png)